Creativity and Machine Learning: A Survey: Generative Models

 \subsubsection{Applications}

-Transformer-based large language models can be used for almost any NLP task, including text summarization, generation and interaction.
-In order to do so, the model can be used as a frozen model (i.e., by providing latent representations in input to other models); can be fine-tuned for the specific objective; can be exploited with zero-shot, one-shot or few-shot setting by prompting the task or few demonstrations in input.
+Transformer-based large language models can be used for almost any NLP task, including text summarization, generation, and interaction.
+In order to do so, the model can be used as frozen (i.e., to provide latent representations in input to other models); can be fine-tuned for the specific objective; can be exploited with zero-shot, one-shot or few-shot setting by prompting the task or few demonstrations in input.
 Transfer learning can instead be used to perform image classification by means of Transformer-based models trained on images.
 Other domain-specific techniques can be used as well: for instance, PlotMachines \cite{rashkin20} learns to write narrative paragraphs not by receiving prompts, but by receiving plot outlines and representations of previous paragraphs.

-From a generative learning perspective, Transformers have shown impressive performance in producing long sequences of texts and music, as well as in generating images based on input text.
-However, they have not successfully applied to only these data sources.
-For instance, AlphaFold uses a Transformer architecture to predict protein structure \cite{jumper21}; RecipeGPT to generate recipes \cite{lee20}; and GitHub Copilot to help write code \cite{chen21}.
+From a generative learning perspective, Transformers have shown impressive performance in producing long sequences of texts and music or speech \cite{wang23}, as well as in generating images based on input text.
+Their application has not been limited to these data sources.
+For instance, AlphaFold uses a Transformer architecture to predict protein structure \cite{jumper21}; RecipeGPT employs it to generate recipes \cite{lee20}; and GitHub Copilot relies on it to support code development \cite{chen21}.